Azure/cloud-scale-data-for-devs-guide/docs/intro-cosmos.md

 Azure Cosmos DB is considered multi-model because data can be stored in diverse ways.
 APIs can be used with each of these models.
 The models and their supported APIs in Azure Cosmos DB include:

-* key-value data using the Azure Cosmos DB Table API.
+* Key-value data using the Azure Cosmos DB Table API.
-* column-family data using the Azure Cosmos DB API for Cassandra.
+* Column-family data using the Azure Cosmos DB API for Cassandra.
-* document data using the Azure Cosmos DB API for MongoDB.
+* Document data using the Azure Cosmos DB API for MongoDB.
-* graph data using the Azure Cosmos DB API for Gremlin.
+* Graph data using the Azure Cosmos DB API for Gremlin.

 The Core (SQL) API is the main API for interacting with Azure Cosmos DB, used for querying JSON objects.
 When features are introduced, it's the first API to see the updates.
 This guide uses the SQL API.